Frequently Asked Questions about COVID-19

 - Establishments may choose to have disposable masks available for the public, but it’s not a requirement, visitors of the establishments will be responsible for having their own mask.

 - The Public Health Agency of Canada provides sew and no-sew instructions on their website explaining how to make your own masks with materials such as bandanas and t-shirts.

-- Make sure each cloth mask is made of at least two layers and can be laundered multiple times without losing shape or deteriorating.
+- Make sure each cloth mask is made of at least three layers and can be laundered multiple times without losing shape or deteriorating.

 - If you are looking to buy masks, individuals and groups locally have been making masks and offering them for sale as well as popular online retailers are selling them on their websites.

 Several steps can be taken to reduce stigma related to COVID-19:

 - COVID-19 has affected people from many countries across the world.
 Do not attach COVID-19 to any ethnicity, nationality, or geographical location.
 It is important to be empathetic towards those who have been affected by COVID-19 in any country, as those with the disease have done nothing wrong.

 - Use person-first language to describe individuals that may be affected by COVID-19.
 In other words, rather than referring to individuals with COVID-19 as “COVID-19 cases”, “victims”, or “the diseased”, refer to these individuals as “persons being treated for COVID-19” or “persons who are recovering from COVID-19”.

 - Speak out against stigmatizing behaviours or negative statements about certain groups of people regarding COVID-19.
 Correct misconceptions that people believe or may spread.